daneedk/com.uc.heimdall/README.md

 All detected motion and open/closed doors and windows on selected sensors will be seen by Heimdall.
 All these events will be logged and when Heimdall is in a Surveillance Mode the alarm will be triggered.

 ## How do I get it to work?
-* Add a Surveillance Mode switch.
+* Add a Surveillance Mode Switch.
 * Select the devices to monitor on the devices page.
 * Add flows to activate and deactivate the desired Surveillance Mode.
 * Add a flow with the desired actions when the alarm is triggered.
 * Add a flow to deactivate the alarm.
 * Add an Alarm Off Button.
 * Detailed instructions can be found on the Instructions tab in the apps settings.

+## Version 2.0.15
+* Added Alarm Off function to Surveillance Mode Switch

 ## Version 2.0.14
 * Improved dutch translations